In-Car Payment Systems: Use Cases and Business Benefits

 The Most Common In-car Payment Use Cases and Their Business Value

 In-car payment systems are definitely upon us.
 Some proactive OEM’s and auto manufacturers are already taking action to gain a competitive edge.
-Honda recently collaborated with Visa and for an in-vehicle payment app.
+Honda recently collaborated with Visa and developed a prototype for an in-vehicle payment app.
 New GM vehicles are also coming equipped with payment technology and even an in-dash goods and services marketplace.
-Last year the company to the majority of pump stations in the US.
-Hyundai is to develop a connected car experience with a payment component that will give drivers the ability to pay for gas, parking and other goods/services.
+Last year the company expanded its in-car fuel payment services to the majority of pump stations in the US.
+Hyundai is partnering with Xevo to develop a connected car experience with a payment component that will give drivers the ability to pay for gas, parking and other goods/services.

 Clearly, the race for a more comprehensive in-car payment is on and OEM’s and auto manufacturers best take heed.
 Below are several viable consumer solutions worth exploring in this regard.